chrisant996/clink/README.md

 ### Overview

 Clink combines the native Windows shell cmd.exe with the powerful command line editing features of the GNU Readline library, which provides rich completion, history, and line-editing capabilities.
-Readline is best known for its use in the Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.
+Readline is best known for its use in the Unix shell Bash, the standard shell for many Linux distributions.

 For details, refer to the [Clink documentation](https://chrisant996.github.io/clink/clink.html).

+> [!NOTE]
+> Starting Clink injects it into a `cmd.exe` process, where it intercepts a handful of Windows API functions so that it can replace the prompt and input line editing with its own Readline-powered enhancements.

 ### Download